The Job Interview Translation

 When they say: “Where do you see yourself in five years?”

-They mean: “Despite that fact that I know the outcome of this interview will change your answer, and that you’re not thinking far beyond this Friday evening, please pull out your crystal ball and answer my question.
+They mean: “Despite the fact that I know the outcome of this interview will change your answer, and that you’re not thinking far beyond this Friday evening, please pull out your crystal ball and answer my question.

 Leave a Comment.